mozex/anthropic-php/README.md

 </p>

 ------
-**OpenAI PHP** is a community-maintained PHP API client that allows you to interact with the [Open AI API](https://platform.openai.com/docs/api-reference/introduction).
+**Anthropic PHP** is a community-maintained PHP API client that allows you to interact with the [Open AI API](https://platform.openai.com/docs/api-reference/introduction).
 If you or your business relies on this package, it's important to support the developers who have contributed their time and effort to create and maintain this valuable tool:

 - Nuno Maduro: **[github.com/sponsors/nunomaduro](https://github.com/sponsors/nunomaduro)**
 - Sandro Gehri: **[github.com/sponsors/gehrisandro](https://github.com/sponsors/gehrisandro)**